 The resources used here are in the Speech Sound Play Plan bundle

-The Phonemies show the sound value.
+The Phonemies show the sound value of words.

 Children who are not yet old enough to draw speech sound lines, numbers, or letters can use the MyWordz® technology.
 They type the speech sounds in the correct order to see the graphemes, known as Sound Pics®.
 They can then type the full word, view it mapped, drag down the monsters, and save the word to their own word bank.
 Even children who can already write should complete this step and then use the printed words within the spelling routine.
 This is especially useful when words have correspondences not taught in the Core Code lessons.